 I nodded at him and pulled out my staff.
 We had to get through the dungeon.
 From what I understood, the basic dungeon consisted of three rooms, one of which was a boss room.
 If we quit early we would have to wait a certain time before we could leave, which also might be a sign to the hidden forces that I hadn’t held up my end of the bargain.

-"Don't use your skills too much, Rook. from your level, you'll need most of it for the last fight."
+"Don't use your skills too much, Rook.
+From your level, you'll need most of it for the last fight."
 John spoke out of the blue as I was about to use my abilities.
 I gave him a confused look, but he ignored my unspoken question as he pointed at the far side of the room.

 Before my thoughts spiralled out of control once more, a flash of light lit up the room.
 Three people stepped out into the open and drew their weapons.
 Their equipment mirrored our own, one armed with a bow, the other with dual swords and the last with a long staff.
 Their faces were blurred, as though a heat haze had formed an inch from their skin.
+John pulled out his bow and aimed at the distant archer before he glanced at me.

 At least, that was the plan.